beginner

 • Automatic hiding - Low battery vehicles removed from customer view

-• Configurable threshold - Set minimum battery percentage per location
+• Configurable threshold - Set the minimum battery percentage per subaccount

-• Email alerts - Notify operations team when vehicles need charging
+• Email alerts - Notify your operations team when vehicles need charging

 • Real-time monitoring - Battery levels updated via IoT telemetry